+clauses, annexures and schedules

-clauses, annexures a clause, annexure or schedule is a reference to a clause in, or annexure reference to statutes a statute, ordinance, code or other law includes regulations and other instruments under it and consolidations, amendments, re-enactments or replacements of any of them.
+a clause, annexure or schedule is a reference to a clause in, or annexure or schedule to, this document.

+reference to statutes a statute, ordinance, code or other law includes regulations and other instruments under it and consolidations, amendments, re-enactments or replacements of any of them.